rgov/Thunderbolt3Unblocker/README.md

 If loading the kext fails: Reboot into Recovery Mode and disable kext security restrictions using `csrutil enable --without kext`.

+If you are developing the kext, you should know that the NVRAM variable `t3u-incompatible` is written whenever there is a panic while loading the kext.
+The presence of this variable prevents the kext from loading again on the same system version.
+You may want to disable the code that does this (in Thunderbolt3Unblocker.c), or delete it with `nvram -d t3u-incompatible`.

 ## `xnu_override`